Trump says China talks coming, Beijing calls for trade war resolution

 The Global Times, a widely-read tabloid published by the ruling Communist Party’s official People’s Daily, said: “U.S. companies are welcome to invest and operate in the Chinese market, but if some U.S. companies want to obey Trump’s order and join Washington’s trade war, the result is bleak.
 A decision to give up the Chinese market is just suicide.”

-Additional reporting by Ben Blanchard; Editing by Janet Lawrence and Clarence Fernandez
+Additional reporting by Ben Blanchard; Editing by Clarence Fernandez and Janet Lawrence